Dave Wilkins 8th Dan

 Dave was initially training to become an athlete and in particular the 800m event through his training he received at Moat Boys School in Leicester.
 Due to changing schools, however, this training soon stopped and Dave decided to join Leicester Karate Club in 1979 in order to keep up his fitness levels.

-Karate soon took over and became a source of inspiration and in 1985 when the club instructor at the time decided to move to pastures new it was handed to Dave to develop further.
+Karate soon took over and became a source of inspiration and in 1985 when the former instructor Antony Conroy left the dojo to start a new karate group, it was handed to Dave to continue to develop.

-In August 2012, graded under Sensei Arikaki in the honbu dojo in Okinawa, Japan and was awarded the title of 7th Dan
+In August 2012, graded under Sensei Arakaki in the honbu dojo in Okinawa, Japan and was awarded the title of 7th Dan.

 Dave Wilkins is continuing to strive for excellence in this fascinating Martial Art, not only for himself but for all the student's he teaches.
 A full time karate student and karate teacher, he is devoted to furthering his knowledge and ability.